 Brent Siegrist says he has the right combination of talent and experience to be the next mayor of Council Bluffs.

-“I will be running for mayor,” Siegrist said Wednesday morning.
+“I will be running for mayor,” Siegrist said this week.

-Siegrist said sees his campaign not so much running against other candidates, but rather running for the citizens of Council Bluffs, he said.
+Siegrist said sees his campaign not so much as running against other candidates, but rather as running for the citizens of Council Bluffs, he said.

 He said he would seek a fresh approach to determine if city departments could work better for the residents.
 But he was quick to add, “If it's not broke, don't change it.”

-Siegrist believes his background is best suited for being mayor, which he described as a “CEO position.”
+Siegrist believes his background best suits him for being mayor, which he described as a “CEO position.”

 “I have a lot of experience in that area.”

-He represented Council Bluffs for 18 years in the Iowa House, the last 10 holding down the two most powerful positions in that body – Majority Leader, a position he held for seven years, and House Speaker, a post he held for his final three years in the Legislature.
+The Republican represented Council Bluffs for 18 years in the Iowa House, the last 10 holding down the two most powerful positions in that body — majority leader, a position he held for seven years, and House speaker, a post he held for his final three years in the Legislature.

 “As speaker, I oversaw the operations of the House.
 I know what it means to craft a budget for the public.”

-Since leaving the Legislature in 2002, he’s been the executive director of Iowa Area Education Agencies of which there is one office in Council Bluffs among nine statewide.
+Since leaving the Legislature in 2002, he's been the executive director of Iowa Area Education Agencies, which has an office in Council Bluffs among nine statewide.